Buttonwood/Bioinformatics/README.md

 Bioinformatics
 ==============

-Some useful scripts for NGS analysis.
+Some useful scripts for NGS data analysis.